Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_01_what-is-the-internet/mat_1.md

 Tian opened a new note on the phone and typed: "Next: Learn how websites actually load."
 The curiosity spark had been lit.
 Tomorrow, the real learning journey begins.

-_Next up: How Websites Work—the Client-Server Model!_ 🚀
+Next up: How Websites Work—the Client-Server Model!